pujasingh-4/HR-Analyst-Dashbord/README.md

 # About Dataset:

-We have to download dataset from kaggle and clean the data to bring effective insights from the data.
+We have download dataset from kaggle and clean the data to bring effective insights from the data.

 # Insight Gathered:
 1.Employees in age group 19-30 have high attrition count.